-And Mikey was This close to crying when he said They pennind my door shat and I didn't know who to call This was before I know you I wish I know you then I saked flow the hell does ansone penny your door shuff They shanned my doer shut and three guys pashed it to the frame while someonepushed pennies into the frame to lock the door glaund I couldn't open it I knocked any the door for two-hours and Scott was laughing in the hallway going You like that netand?
+And Mikey was This close to crying when he said They pennind my door shat and I didn't know who to call This was before I know you I wish I know you then!
+I saked How the hell does ansone penny your door shurf They sharmed my door shut and three guys pashed it to the frame while someone pushed pennies into the frame to lock the door glaund I couldn't open it I knocked any the door for two hours and foot was laughing in the hallway going You like that netand?
 You're on the third flace rotant Why don't you jump?
-Jump?"
-I wanted Mikey to take this take this rear in his head take a black shotgon and lightthis whole darm up just grab Scott gat peel and skin him and go just go 'til he hits the province line and and Dominees we shawed Mikey how to play Deminaes for the first time in his life and when I picked up my seven they sounded like bones and Asserteld us a haby caribeo aries like a cat and I watch Mikey cover his smile with his small hands and I think of him this poer first year kid with eyes so close I get a headache if I heik into them for too long falling in love with all his waiteesses and Iwender what it'll be like for him the first time he goes down on the woman who takes him he with such beautiful little songs on the wind his eyes closed as he holds herhands his tengor parting lips and her going I can feel the sky diving between my legs den't step of planes don't and the reat in his sare as she locks her thighe around him the same roar in his head when he was looked in his room for Two Hours Scott becoming a basicarball of The penny locked door going You like that Retard?
+Jump??
+I wanted Mikey to take this take this rear in his head take a Mark shotgon and light this whole darm up just grab Scott gat peel and skin him and go just go 'til he hits the province line and and Dominces we showed Mikey how to play Deminates for the first time in his life and when I picked up my seven they sounded like bones and Jason teld us a haby caribeo aries like a cat and I watch Mikey cover his smile with his small hands and I think of him this poer first year kid with eyes so close I get a headache if I beik into these for too long falling in love with all his waitnesses and I wender what it'll be like for him the first time he goes down on the woman who takes him he with such beautiful little songs on the wind his eyes closed as he holds harhands his tengor parting lips and her going I can feel the sky diving between my legs den't step sh pluase don't and the reat in his sure as she locks her thighs around himthe same roar in his head when he was looked in his roam for Two Hours Scott becoming a baskatball of T the penny locked door going You like that Retard?
 You like the longer paragraphs for an example.